nigel-daniels/display/README.md

 # Display
 Configure a store display remotely.
+The instructions can be found [here](./doc/manual.md).